Permit exemptions for protected vegetation

 Exemptions do not apply to significant landscape trees (part of the Significant Urban Vegetation category).
-Contact Council if you have Significant Urban Vegetation category on your property and would like to know if there are significant landscape trees on your property.
+Request a map and report online or contact Council if you have Significant Urban Vegetation category on your property and would like to know if there are significant landscape trees on your property.

 Exemptions under the NALL do not apply to vegetation protected by other legislation which may include:

 - heritage trees